FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

                 throw new Exception("couldn't create application");
             }

-            // register user, there should be only one, so grab the first SearchRequest searchRequest = new SearchRequest();
+            // Register user, there should be only one, so grab the first SearchRequest searchRequest = new SearchRequest();
             UserSearchCriteria userSearchCriteria = new UserSearchCriteria();
             userSearchCriteria.queryString = "*";